Rsd and Neridronate

-Recent studies conducted on a sample of 80 patients with CRPS have shown the effectiveness of neridronate, considered one of the few drugs that can relieve pain and guide to definitive recovery.
+Recent studies conducted on a sample of 80 patients with CRPS have shown the effectiveness of neridronate, considered one of the few drugs that can relieve pain and lead to definitive recovery.

 Bone marrow oedema syndrome (BMES) is a severely disabling painful syndrome without well-established definitive treatment.
-Also in the case of this disease, a study was conducted on a sample of patients who saw as a result a significant improvement in the conditions of these patients and a relief from pain.
+Also in the case of this disease, a study was conducted on a sample of patients who saw as a result a significant improvement in their condition and in pain relief.
 This further underlines the need for well-designed double-blind studies while new therapies are being tested for CRPS-I.

 Finally, there is a significant awareness of how treatment with bisphosphonates is associated with the permanent remission of the disease.
 It is possible that these, by suppressing locally the increased bone turnover, allow to extinguish an unknown vicious circle responsible for maintaining a high bone turnover.